britalmeida/push_to_talk/README.md

 ### Installing as Extension

-Note: this add-on is available as an extension, but it is not on [extensions.blender.org](https://extensions.blender.org) since it requires dependencies.
+Note: this add-on is available as an extension, but is not on [extensions.blender.org](https://extensions.blender.org) since it requires dependencies.

 1. Download the [latest extension release from GitHub](https://github.com/britalmeida/push_to_talk/releases).
-2. Drag&drop the ZIP into Blender.
+2. `Drag&drop` the ZIP into Blender.

 ### Installing as Legacy Add-on